negativenagesh/ArogyaMitra/README.md

 * Specifies search parameters, with k set to 5, indicating that the retriever should return the top 5 most relevant documents based on the query.

 This setup enables efficient retrieval of a specified number of top documents from Pinecone based on their relevance to the query.

+# Configuring Document Compression and Retrieval in [trials.ipynb](https://github.com/negativenagesh/Medical_Chatbot-Llama2/blob/main/trials.ipynb) briefly

+1. compressor

+* Creates a compression component using LLMChainExtractor initialized with the llm model.
+This component extracts and compresses relevant information from documents.

+2. etriever

+* Initializes a ContextualCompressionRetriever with:

+3. base_compressor

+* The compressor created earlier, used for compressing document content.

+4. base_retriever

+* The base_retriever for retrieving documents from Pinecone.

+This setup enables efficient retrieval of compressed and contextually relevant information from documents, improving search accuracy and relevance.